 False.
 The Trump Administration has attempted to justify family separation and indefinite detention on the grounds that asylum seekers will not attend their immigration hearings.
 This is highly misleading.
 The majority of asylum seekers who have been released attend every hearing.
 Further, when asylum seekers have the assistance of an immigration attorney who can help them understand the process, nearly 100 percent of them attend their court hearings.

-At the Goldstein Immigration Lawyers, our California immigration lawyer has deep experience handling asylum claims.
+At the Goldstein Immigration Lawyers, our immigration lawyer has deep experience handling asylum claims.
 If you or your loved one is applying for asylum in Southern California, we are here to provide you with the best legal representation.
-To set up a fully private consultation, please call us today at (213) 262-2000 or reach out to us through our website.
+To set up a fully private consultation, please contact us today.